Joint Inflammation: Causes & Natural Support Strategies

 A good omega 3 and 6 ratio is critical for reducing joint inflammation (14, 15).
 According to a 2007 meta-analysis published in Pain, 3 to 4 months of supplementation with omega-3 fatty acids can help to reduce inflammatory joint pain (20).
 A 2020 study published in the Mediterranean Journal of Rheumatology has found that omega-3 fatty acids can benefit autoimmune joint inflammation (21).

 I recommend that you eat plenty of omega-3 rich foods, including fish, seafood, walnuts, flax seeds, chia seeds, and hemp seeds.
-Additionally, I recommend supplementing with a high-quality omega-3 fish oil supplement, such as Pro Omega CRP, on a daily basis.
+Additionally, I recommend supplementing with a high-quality omega-3 fish oil supplement, such as Pro Omega Curcumin, on a daily basis.

 Consider Using Proteolytic Enzymes